 In cross-validationCross-validation is a statistical method used to estimate the skill of machine learning models.
 It is commonly used to validate a model's performance on an independent dataset in a robust way.

 See More...See Less..., we don't just show the neural network one set of data during training.
-Instead, we divide our data into several parts, or 'foldsIn the context of k-fold cross-validation, 'folds' refer to the equally divided subsets of the dataset that are used to conduct multiple rounds of training and validation to assess the model's performance.
+Instead, we divide our data into several parts, or 'foldsFolds are equally divided sections of a dataset used in training and validating a model multiple times.
+This helps in assessing how well the model performs with different parts of the data.

 See More...See Less...'.
 The neural network trains on some of these folds and then validates what it has learned on a different fold, a bit like a pop quiz.
 We rotate which fold is used for validation, ensuring each part of the data is used for testing the model, mimicking k-fold cross-validationK-fold is a cross-validation method where a dataset is divided into k number of folds where each fold is used as a testing set at some point.
 This allows for a more robust model validation process.